 Cheyenne and Sioux decimate frontiersmen at Beecher's Island

-Early in the morning on this day in 1868, a large band of Cheyenne and Sioux stage a surprise attack on Major George A. Forsyth and a volunteer force of 50 frontiersmen in Colorado.
+Early in the morning on September 17, 1868, a large band of Cheyenne and Sioux stage a surprise attack on Major George A. Forsyth and a volunteer force of 50 frontiersmen in Colorado.
 Retreating to a small sandbar in the Arikaree River that thereafter became known as Beecher’s ...read more